dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 Edit section 7: The method indexed by *MethodBody* shall be non-virtual if the method indexed by MethodDeclaration is static.
 Otherwise it shall be virtual.

+(Add new section 14 after section 13:)

+* 14. If the method indexed by *MethodBody* has the static flag set, the method indexed by *MethodBody* must be indexed via a MethodDef and not a MemberRef.
+[ERROR]

 ### III.2.1, constrained. - (prefix) invoke a member on a value of a variable type (page 316)

 (Change the section title to:)